SHIS-GarbageMan/SHIS-GarbageMan/README.md

-- 👋 Hi, I’m @SHIS-GarbageMan
+- 👋 Hi, I’m the mascot of the greatest tech symposium ever and that is me being medoest
-- 👀 I’m interested in IDK
+- 👀 I’m interested in YouTube
 - 🌱 I’m currently learning Trello
 - 💞️ I’m looking to collaborate on DISCORD
-- 📫 How to reach me DISCORD
+- 📫 How to reach me Gmail